hotwax/dxp-components/README.md

   }
 }

-Following components are currently support:
+Following values are currently supported as component-name:

 input
 select